 24/7/365 – Given that almost all reporters and freelance writers are working on multiple assignments at a time and facing multiple tight deadlines, many of them use online services – two of our favorites are called Help A Reporter Out (HARO) and qwoted – where they post their calls for sources on a daily basis.
 Subscribing to these services, scanning the email digests that they send, and offering your experts for potential interviews on relevant topics is the best way to continuously offer your experts’ thought leadership when there’s a need for it.

-Annual Holidays – You can count on media giving constant attention to two things: weather and holidays.
+Annual Holidays – You can count on media to give constant attention to two things: weather and holidays.
 With this in mind, it can be fruitful to send a pitch tying your experts’ knowledge to a relevant element of the holidays – for example, GFF might offer its experts to discuss the nutritional value of enriched refined grain foods such as hot dog and hamburger buns before July Fourth, or research showing that eating moderate amounts of indulgent grain foods is OK during the holiday baking season leading up to Christmas.

 Annual “National” Days and Months – Since every month and day is labeled as national this or that month or day, you can easily promote individuals’ relevant expertise – for example, GFF could pitch its cardiologists’ latest research on the importance of whole grains for heart health ahead of American Heart Month (February), its Certified Diabetes Educator’s top tips for managing diabetes ahead of National Diabetes Month (November), or its resident dietary fiber experts’ commentary on how many different forms of fiber there are and why they’re all essential to your health before National Oatmeal Day or Whole Grain Sampling Day.